OSLC/developing-oslc-applications/_harp/eclipse_lyo/setup-an-oslc-provider-consumer-application.md

 * Base Package Name for Java Classes: *com.sample.adaptor*

 We will here only create the code skeleton.
-The [Toolchain Modelling Workshop](./toolchain-modelling-workshop) can then be used to generate the necessary code to become a fully functional adaptor.
+The [Toolchain Modelling Workshop](./toolchain-modelling-workshop) can then be used to generate the necessary code to become a fully functional server.

 Creation of the skeleton consists of these steps: